 To view your project's API Key and Secret Key, see Authentication.

 To ingest data from browsers and mobile applications, Amplitude must be able to identify which project the requests should go to.
-Amplitude does this with an API Key that's associated with a single project.
+Amplitude does this with API Keys that's associated with a single project.

-Files sent to a browser and code distributed as part of a mobile app are shared with end users, so the API Key can't be truly secret.
+Files sent to a browser and code distributed as part of a mobile app are shared with end users, so the API Keys can't be truly secret.

-Because there's no way to keep the API Key secret, the scope of what the key can be used for is limited to the bare minimum needed to ingest data into Amplitude.
+Because there's no way to keep the API Keys secret, the scope of what the keys can be used for is limited to the bare minimum needed to ingest data into Amplitude.
 This isn't unique to Amplitude: all services that support ingesting data from browsers or mobile apps have a similar key, though what they call it may vary.

-Projects also have a Secret Key.
+Projects can have multiple Secret Keys.
 These are used in conjunction with the project API Key to manage your account.

 Use API Tokens to authenticate to Amplitude Data without logging in with your email address and a password.
 Tokens authorize applications to enjoy the same roles and permissions granted to you when you log in directly.